This is now in your Top Picks!

 /GatherContent/poi/s/seva/fallback-image/healthy-food-in-dubai-seva

 A garden hideaway in the midst of Dubai’s upscale Jumeirah neighbourhood, SEVA is a holistic health and life-healing centre with its very own organic and vegan cafe.
-Walk through the stony pathway and settle in on the grass or tree stumps in this all-natural retreat.
-Join some of the many wellness classes including options like yoga, reiki and pilates.
+Walk through the stony pathway and settle on the grass or tree stumps in this all-natural retreat.
+Join some of the many wellness classes including yoga, reiki and Pilates.

 What to try: Raw is the order of the day here.
-Try the superfood salad with ashwaganda and maqui berry or opt for the conscious nachos with maca for a guilt-free feast piled high with tangy Pico de Gallo.
+Try the superfood salad with ashwaganda and maqui berry or opt for the conscious nachos with maca for a guilt-free feast piled high with tangy pico de gallo.
 Sweet tooth?
-Dig into the raw Snickers pie, made of whole ingredients so delicious you will forget it’s vegan.
+Dig into the raw Snickers pie, made of whole ingredients so delicious you'll forget it’s vegan.

 2

-Born on the streets of Paris and branched out in Dubai, this 100% organic eatery in the heart of Al Quoz at Alserkal Avenue believes in the simple premise that “food should be good for you, good for the planet and above all delicious”.
-Whether you drop in for breakfast, lunch, or an early dinner you will always find Wild & the Moon humming with vibrant chat and cool sounds.
+Born on the streets of Paris and branched out in Dubai, this 100 per cent organic eatery at Alserkal Avenue believes in the simple premise that “food should be good for you, good for the planet and above all delicious”.
+Whether you drop in for breakfast, lunch or an early dinner, you will always find Wild & The Moon humming with vibrant chat and cool sounds.

 What to try: The Tiger, a cold-pressed juice that combines apple, orange, sweet potato, turmeric, black pepper and cardamom and packs a punch as strong as it sounds.
 Order the lentil bowl or try their bulletproof coffee.
 Their 'solar bars' are bestsellers too, boosting energy and metabolism naturally thanks to a mix of dates, spirulina, coconut oil and vanilla beans.